awesumrit/Leetcode-patterns/README.md

 ### Prefix and Suffix Search

 Trie of Suffix Wrapped Words -  insert '#apple', 'e#apple', 'le#apple', 'ple#apple', 'pple#apple', 'apple#apple' into the trie.
 Then for a query like prefix = "ap", suffix = "le", we can find it by querying our trie for le#ap

+### Maximum Frequency Stack

+Make stack of stacks and push each element with the current frequency, while popping, decrease frequency and clear stack if size is 0.